Your Fancy Honey Might Not Actually Be Honey

 (In response, Marks said that "It has been our experience that any finding at a single laboratory should be verified by a second qualified laboratory.")

-A lawsuit filed by Heitzinger and Bueller in August 2019 named a product from Barkman Honey, one of the largest honey packers in North America.
+A lawsuit filed by Heitzinger and Buehler in August 2019 named a product from Barkman Honey, one of the largest honey packers in North America.
 The honey is called "Naked Wild Great Lakes Raw Honey" and is True Source certified.
 On its website, it's described as “Raw and Unfiltered” and as “100% Pure Raw Honey” on its label.
 Testing by Heitzinger suggested that it had been heated to higher than 105 degrees.
 The complaint states that if True Source did the kinds of rigorous monitoring they say they do, they would have discovered these issues themselves.
 “That it did not is evident that the True Source certification is false.”

-Another suit, filed by Heitzinger and Bueller in February against Texas honey company Nature Nate’s, alleged that its "100% RAW HONEY" had been heated, and that the samples showed that other sugar syrups had been added to the honey.
-A complaint filed by Heitzinger and Bueller in September against Kroger alleged that honey labeled as “Private Selection Raw and Unfiltered Wildflower Honey” or “Simple Truth Organic Raw and Unfiltered Honey” had been heated.
+Another suit, filed by Heitzinger and Buehler in February against Texas honey company Nature Nate’s, alleged that its "100% RAW HONEY" had been heated, and that the samples showed that other sugar syrups had been added to the honey.
+A complaint filed by Heitzinger and Buehler in September against Kroger alleged that honey labeled as “Private Selection Raw and Unfiltered Wildflower Honey” or “Simple Truth Organic Raw and Unfiltered Honey” had been heated.

 In December, a complaint was filed against Strange Honey farm, owned by Gary and Fonda Strange, alleging that its raw local honey is not from Tennessee, as it advertises on its bottle and website.
 The lawyer's lab testing found that the "local" honey from Tennessee came from Vietnam.
-"Moreover, it is not 100 percent honey," Heitzinger and Bueller wrote in the suit.
+"Moreover, it is not 100 percent honey," Heitzinger and Buehler wrote in the suit.
 "Syrup has been added to the honey, because syrup is much cheaper—about one tenth the price of pure honey."

 A messy legal battle is now in full swing.
 Heitzinger said they have many more suits forthcoming against other honey brands and packers.
-In response to the existing suits, Barkman, Nature Nate's, Kroger, Strange Honey Farms, and True Source Honey have filed motions to dismiss the claims, disputing the accusations of heating and added sugars made by Heitzinger and Bueller.
+In response to the existing suits, Barkman, Nature Nate's, Kroger, Strange Honey Farms, and True Source Honey have filed motions to dismiss the claims, disputing the accusations of heating and added sugars made by Heitzinger and Buehler.
 True Source, in its motion, wrote that since the program is designed to ensure that the honey was legally imported into the U.S., its certification isn't misleading when it comes to adulteration.

 In January, a dismissal against True Source in the "Naked Wild Great Lakes Raw Honey" was granted by a judge because of a jurisdiction issue—the suit was filed in Kansas, and True Source is based in D.C.
 The judge also dismissed the claims against Barkman for negligence, violating the Kansas Consumer Protection Act, and fraudulent concealment.
 But the fraudulent misrepresentation claim—the allegation that the honey was heated—is still active, and the case has moved on to discovery.
-Bueller and Heitzinger can now request records from Barkman honey, and they said that new suits against True Source, in the proper jurisdiction, are forthcoming.
+Buehler and Heitzinger can now request records from Barkman honey, and they said that new suits against True Source, in the proper jurisdiction, are forthcoming.

 Nature Nate's said that it stands by the integrity of their products.
 "We believe that this lawsuit is unwarranted and unfounded, and we will vigorously defend ourselves," its director of marketing said.

 Barkman Honey and Kroger did not respond to requests for comment by the time of publication.
-(In its motion to dismiss, Nature Nate’s said that it discloses that its honey is “gently warmed” and claimed that it has no knowledge of there being honey in its syrup.
+(In its motion to dismiss, Nature Nate’s said that it discloses that its honey is “gently warmed” and claimed that it has no knowledge of there being syrup in its honey.
 Kroger claimed in its motion to dismiss that tests of random samples prove nothing about what is generally true of their honey, that elevated HMF levels could be caused by factors other than heating, that, and that there is no consensus about what the term “raw” means.)

 "It is just pure fraud in our opinion.
 They're selling products to the American public that isn't what it says it is.”